Get Matched With Cybersecurity Programs

 OTAs are required to be licensed, so you will have to sit for the appropriate examination and complete any required supervised hours.
 In this position, you will gain a lot of experience and knowledge of the occupational therapist job while helping a licensed occupational therapist.
 Thus, if you decide to move on through a bachelor's degree to a master's, you are likely to find admissions counselors who are impressed by your preexisting familiarity with the field.

-Find Online Occupational Therapy Schools
+Find Online OT Schools

 Occupational Therapy Careers and Salary